Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. and his Denver Nuggets teammates take the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Tuesday.
+Michael Porter Jr. and his Denver Nuggets teammates match up versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Thursday.

-Let's look at Porter's prop bets, and some stats and trends to help you find good wagers.
+Let's dive into the prop bets available for Porter, using stats and trends to make good predictions.

 Michael Porter Jr. Prop Bets vs. the Suns